 Belonging.
 If fit exists, then employees may move on to feel that they belong with the organization.
-Belonging includes sharing the same values as the company, enjoying work, and experiencing motivation and reward.
+Belonging includes sharing the same values as the company, enjoying work and memorable team-building experiences like traveling together, and experiencing motivation and reward.

 Integration.
 Once employees feel they belong, they become an integral part of the company culture.
 Rather than being just a part of the company, the company is a part of who they are.

 Case Study: The Ritz Carlton Demonstrates The Results of Full Integration

 We can learn a lot about connection and fully integrated employees from The Ritz Carlton and the following experience.
 John DiJulius was a guest at the Ritz Carlton Sarasota in Florida.
 While leaving in a rush for the airport, he forgot his laptop charger in his hotel room.
 DiJulius said, “I planned to call when I got back into my office, but before I could, I received a next-day air package from The Ritz Carlton Sarasota.
 In it was my charger, with a note saying, ‘Mr. DiJulius, I wanted to make sure we got this to you right away.
 I am sure you need it, and just in case, I sent you an extra charger for your laptop.’
 The note was signed by Larry K. Kinney, in Loss Prevention.”